sumuduliyanage/Library-Management-System/README.md

 You have to do below changes in the jupitor file before running it.
 These changes are suitable for both jupytor files.

- - Give correct path for the caffe models and prototxt files changing below 4 lines of code
+ - <b>Give correct path for the caffe models and prototxt files changing below 4 lines of code</b>

    protoPathage = os.path.sep.join([r"path to the folder where deploy_age.prototxt is in",  "deploy_age.prototxt"])